shamshadpattani/Marvel-Heroes/README.md

 # Marvel-Heroes
- A-Z list of Marvel comic characters
+ A-Z list of Marvel comic characters and comics list

 Please create your on API KEY